Ex-detainee of Australia’s offshore detention centre shares fears over UK Rwanda plan

 The University of Nottingham academic added that there are also repeated concerns about whether the people who are transported to Rwanda will have their immigration cases determined fairly.

-“This was part of the UN Refugee Agency’s (UNHCR) concerns about the UK scheme,” she said, “There are worries about the legal system in Rwanda, whether it can cope with the caseload and whether asylum seekers’ cases will be properly considered.”
+“This was part of the UN Refugee Agency’s [UNHCR] concerns about the UK scheme,” she said, “There are worries about the legal system in Rwanda, whether it can cope with the caseload and whether asylum seekers’ cases will be properly considered.”

 She added: “There is no evidence of the offshoring policy having a deterrent effect in the Australian context.
 So it is likely that the UK’s policy is unlikely to deter asylum seekers travelling here.”

-A spokesperson for the Australian government said that its collection of “Operation Sovereign Borders policies”, of which offshoring detention was one, “have successfully stemmed the flow of irregular maritime arrivals to Australia, disrupted people smuggling ventures within the region, and prevented loss of life at sea”.
+A spokesperson for the Australian government said that its collection of “Operation Sovereign Borders policies”, of which offshoring detention was one, “have successfully stemmed the flow of irregular maritime arrivals to Australia, disrupted people-smuggling ventures within the region, and prevented loss of life at sea”.

-They added: “The Australian Government remains committed to regional processing.”
+They added: “The Australian government remains committed to regional processing.”

 A spokesperson for the Home Office said: “Rwanda will process claims in accordance with national and international human rights laws, ensuring protection from inhuman and degrading treatment and a monitoring system will be put in place to ensure the scheme is successful.”

-The trailer for Ellia Shabika’s documentary film In searching for Aramsayesh Gah can be viewed here.
+The trailer for Ellia Shabika’s documentary film Searching for Aramsayesh Gah can be viewed here

 Register for free to continue reading